+212 664 245 833

 VOLUBILIS: HISTORIC ROMAN RUINS & MOSAICS

-Volubilis is a UNESCO World Heritage Site located in the foothills of the holy town of Moulay Idriss Zerhoune.
+Volubilis is a UNESCO World Heritage Site in Morocco located in the foothills of the holy town of Moulay Idriss Zerhoune.
 Dating back to the 3rd century BC, the Roman ruins of Volubilis are the best-preserved archaeological site in Morocco.
 Volubilis is known to have been occupied from prehistoric times through the Islamic period.
 The site was originally inhabited by Phoenicians and then the Carthaginians.
 During the 3rd century BC, the city was established as the capital of the Kingdom of Mauretania.
 The Roman city of Volubilis was transformed into an important metropolis and the administrative and economic center of the Roman province of Mauretania Tingitana.
 The surrounding fertile land was the main factor that made Volubilis economically important.

 Excavations, which began in the late 19th century, discovered well-preserved beautiful mosaics.
 Just a one-and-a-half-hour drive from Fez, Volubilis can easily be explored on an excursion from Meknes or Fez.
 It is best to try and plan your visit during the spring months when the ruins are decorated with wildflowers and the surrounding fields are blanketed in green.